Inductive Generative Recommendation via Retrieval-based Speculation: Introduction

 \section{Introduction}

-Generative recommendation (GR) is an emerging paradigm for the sequential recommendation task~\cite{rajput2024recommender,jin2023language,zhai2024actions,zheng2024lcrec,liu2024multi,wang2024eager}.
-By tokenizing each item into a few discrete tokens (named semantic IDs~\cite{rajput2024recommender, jin2023language,zheng2024enhancing}), models are trained to autoregressively generate the next tokens.
-These generated tokens are then parsed as predicted items.
-Compared to conventional methods like SASRec~\cite{kang2018self}, GR models scale up more easily and achieve better performance~\cite{rajput2024recommender, liu2024multi}, benefiting from the power of scaling laws~\cite{zhai2024actions, zhang2024wukong, zhang2023scaling}.
+Generative recommendation (GR) is an emerging paradigm for sequential recommendation tasks~\cite{rajput2024recommender,zhai2024actions,zheng2024lcrec}.
+By tokenizing each item into a few discrete tokens (named semantic IDs), models are trained to autoregressively generate the next tokens, which are then parsed as predicted items.
+Compared to conventional sequential recommendation methods~\cite{kang2018self, sun2019bert4rec}, GR models scale up more easily and achieve better performance~\cite{rajput2024recommender, deng2025onerec}, benefiting from the power of scaling laws~\cite{zhang2023scaling, zhai2024actions}.

-However, GR models cannot generate items that were not seen during training, \ie new/unseen items.
-These models are trained to generate only the specific semantic ID patterns seen in the training set, making outputs unlikely to match the semantic IDs of new items (as quantitatively shown in~\Cref{tab:main-breakdown}).
-In scenarios favoring trendy items or requiring real-time recommendations, such as e-commerce or short video platforms, it is infeasible to constantly retrain GR models to update their `knowledge cutoff' for up-to-date recommendations.
-A flexible, on-the-fly inference framework is needed to enable the application of generative recommendation models in these settings.
+Unlike item ID-based transductive models such as SASRec~\cite{kang2018self}, which cannot recommend new items due to the absence of their IDs in the trained model, GR models are expected to exhibit inductive capabilities by capturing semantic correlations and generating semantic tokens for previously unseen items.
+However, our empirical analysis shows that GR models systematically assign higher likelihoods to seen semantic ID sequences than to unseen ones.
+As shown quantitatively in~\Cref{tab:main-breakdown}, GR yields near-zero recommendation performance on unseen items.
+We attribute this to the models' tendency to overfit to the semantic ID patterns present in the training data~\cite{yang2024unifying}, making it unlikely for their outputs to match the semantic IDs of new items (\Cref{fig:intro}).
+In scenarios where up-to-date recommendations are critical (\eg news or short-video platforms), a flexible, on-the-fly inference framework is essential for the practical deployment of GR models.